How to Get Motivated to Study (17 Little-Known Tips)

 Get enough sleep

 I can’t even begin to emphasise how important this is.
-During your sleep, your body removes the toxins from your brain, repairs various tissues, and processes information acquired during the day.
-If you are a teenage student, then you are still growing, and you need a healthy amount of sleep – from 8 to 10 hours!
+During sleep, your body removes the toxins from your brain, repairs various tissues, and processes information acquired during the day.
+If you are a teenage student, you are still growing and need a healthy amount of sleep – from 8 to 10 hours!
 By not sleeping enough, you hurt your productivity a lot.

 If you don’t sleep, it’s only natural that you have the motivation to study for the exams!